ErikkJs/databyrd-coding-challenge/README.md

 - Bonus points for best practices, creativity and clean code!

-Below is a example, add as much funcionality as you would like.
+## Below is a example, add as much funcionality as you would like.

 ![Alt text](public/example.png?raw=true "example")

-Relevant Link to documentation: https://api.nasa.gov/
+### Relevant Link to documentation: https://api.nasa.gov/

 HTTP Request
 GET https://api.nasa.gov/planetary/apod

-concept_tags are now disabled in this service.
-Also, an optional return parameter copyright is returned if the image is not public domain.

-Query Parameters
+## Query Parameters

 - date YYYY-MM-DD The date of the APOD image to retrieve
 - start_date YYYY-MM-DD The start of a date range, when requesting date for a range of dates.
 Cannot be used with date.